 You’re not alone if you can’t tell the difference between the World Bank and the International Monetary Fund.
 Most people have only a hazy understanding of what these institutions do, and even fewer could explain why and how they differ if pressed.
-Even John Maynard Keynes, a founding father of both institutions and widely regarded as the most brilliant economist of the twentieth century, confessed to being perplexed by the names at the IMF’s inaugural meeting: he thought the Fund should be called a bank, and the Bank should be called a fund.
+Even John Maynard Keynes, a founding father of both institutions and widely regarded as the most brilliant economist of the twentieth century, confessed of being perplexed by the names at the IMF’s inaugural meeting as he thought the Fund should be called a bank, and the Bank should be called a fund.
 Confusion has reigned ever since.

 Together known as the Bretton Woods twins, the IMF and World Bank (with its first group institution IBRD) are the two major international multilateral organizations founded at the Bretton Woods Conference in 1944.
 The Conference was a gathering of delegates from 44 allied nations.
 They sought to build a framework for economic cooperation to avoid a repetition of the competitive devaluations that had contributed to the Great Depression of the 1930s.